openjs-foundation/cross-project-council/CPC-CHARTER.md

 **Collaborator**: a Contributor within a Project that has made significant and valuable contributions and has been given commit-access to that Project repository.

 **Governing Body**: a  group of Collaborators within a Project elected to represent the Project in an official decision making role as defined in the Project's governance policies.

+## Section 12.
+Changes to this Document

+Changes to this document require CPC consensus and approval from the OpenJS Foundation Board.

 [Foundation mission and vision statements]:  https://openjsf.org/about/
 [Foundation bylaws]:  https://bylaws.openjsf.org